miangelisse-ux/kairoslive/architecture.md

 ## 📊 System Overview 🌸

-Kairos Live is a **multi-tenant, real-time SaaS platform** built for synchronized church service orchestration.
+Kairos Live is a **multi-tenant real-time SaaS platform** for running synchronized church services.

-It uses a **cloud-native, event-driven architecture**, where the backend acts as the single source of truth and all updates are streamed instantly to connected devices 💫
+It follows a **cloud-native, event-driven architecture**, where:

-Think:
+💡 The backend controls everything
+⚡ Events update all screens instantly
+🏢 Each church is fully isolated
+💳 Billing is handled via Stripe

+Think of it as:
-> “One system → many screens → perfectly in sync ✨”
+> “One service → many screens → perfect real-time sync ✨”

 ---